 The Harmon Foundation, a national philanthropy, also noticed the PMSS innovative school program and sent two noted filmmakers, Virginia and Ray Garner, to Pine Mountain to record their co-op program.
 The Garner color film was distributed broadly and even found its way to China where it was translated and shown in several venues.
 Black and white stills from that endeavor are in the PMSS Collections photo archives.

 OPPOSITION BY FEDERAL AGENCIES

 While there was much progressive hand-clapping for co-ops, there was a gathering opposition to the co-op ideas in many corners of the Federal Government and the growing industrial world.
-Of particular oppositional attention was the tax-exemption component of co-ops noted by the Federal Government but other oppositions surfaced in more subtle ways
+Of particular ,opposition attention was the tax-exemption component of co-ops noted by the Federal Government but other oppositions surfaced in more subtle ways: